tytydraco/yessleep/out/The_Yearwalker_Part_9.md

 &#x200B;

 One morning, as I went to take a jog around the airstrip, the weather had turned into a downpour.
 Still, I had to get some fresh air.
-I left my phone behind and decided I’d just be out for a little while.
 I love being out in the rain anyway.

 So I took the cargo lift, walked through the corridor, and out the front door.
 I was immediately hit by a gust of wind, and it really was pouring outside.